-Low back injuries usually do not occur from one single incident or event like lifting a heavy box.
-Instead, most back injuries occur from small incremental stress or load applied over time.
+Low back injuries do not always occur from one single incident or event like lifting a heavy box.
+Instead, most back pain occurs from small incremental stress or load applied over time.
 Sitting slouched for prolonged periods at a desk or repeatedly performing bending and twisting can overload structures in your back.

-The core muscles function to spare the lumbar spine and surrounding structures from excessive load.
-These muscles include the abdominals, low back musculature, diaphragm, and pelvic floor muscles.¬† No single muscle is more important than the others.
-Human movement and low back pain are more complex than one muscle or structure.¬† Instead, all muscles should ideally function together in coordination.
+Your core muscles function to spare your lumbar spine from excessive load.
+These muscles include your abdominals, low back musculature, diaphragm, and pelvic floor.
+No single muscle is more important than the others.
+Human movement and low back pain are more complex than one muscle or structure.
+Instead, all your muscles should function together in coordination.
 Pain interferes with coordination and control.

 Bent Knee Fall Out

 The bent knee fall out is performed after abdominal bracing and diaphragmatic breathing are mastered.
 Begin with a neutral spine, bracing, and diaphragmatic breathing.
 Lower one knee to the side towards the floor in a slow and controlled fashion.
 No movement in the spine or hips occurs.
 It is helpful to place your hands on your hip bones to ensure no movement is taking place.
 With each repetition alternate sides.
 To increase the challenges add a resistance band around your thighs.
 Perform 10 slow repetitions on each side.

 This exercise begins with a neutral spine, bracing, and diaphragmatic breathing.
 Elevate your legs so your hips and knees are at right angles.
 Maintain a neutral spine, bracing, and proper breathing as you slowly alternate lowering the heels to the floor.
 Gently touch your heel to the floor without relaxing.
 Perform 10 slow repetitions on each side.